Brewing Process FAQ

 Almost any kind of actual tea, camelia sinensis, provides the nitrogen and nutrients Kombucha requires to thrive.
 Hannah’s Special Blend a combination of special black, green and white teas, blended with a few other ingredients to boost certain flavors and properties.
 I also make special blends for specific needs such as cleanses and other body boosts.

-The ideal temp is between 72-84 degrees – if it is much hotter you may consider placing it in a dark, cool cupboard.
-Much cooler may require insulation (in the form of an old blanket or sweater) or a heating pad.
+The best temperature range is 75-85°F (24-29°C), 80°F (27°C) is ideal – if it is much hotter you may consider placing it in a dark, cool cupboard.
+Much cooler may require insulation (in the form of an old blanket or sweater) or a heating mat.

 You should brew as long as it takes to reach the flavor you most prefer.
 This may take a couple of brewing cycles to determine.
 Follow your taste buds.
 And no, you cannot “ruin” a SCOBY through long brewing cycles, though your brew will grow quite tart and eventually turn into Kombucha vinegar, which can be used in many ways if it is no longer drinkable.